amzn/MXFusion/docs/design_proposals/design_proposal_guidelines.md

 ## Overview
 If you want to propose making a major change to the codebase rather than a simple feature addition, it's helpful to fill out and send around a design proposal document **before you go through all the work of implementing it**.
 This allows the community to better evaluate the idea, highight any potential downsides, or propose alternative solutions ahead of time and save unneeded effort.

+For smaller feature requests just file an issue and fill out the feature request template.

 ### What is considered a "major change" that needs a design proposal?

 Any of the following should be considered a major change: